ay-lab/dcHiC/README.md

 ### Multiple Factor Analysis

-Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets. dcHiC uses MFA for comparison of any number of groups (in a two-tiered hierarchy) and datasets.
+Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets. dcHiC uses MFA for an unbiased comparison of any number of groups and datasets.

 ### Differential Calling

 Based on the groupings specified by the user in the input file (see below), dcHiC takes comparisons between Hi-C datasets in pairwise and group settings.
+Using a combination of multivariate distance scores, it outputs biologically relevant differential compartments.
 By default, dcHiC takes every pairwise comparison and one "multi-comparison" across all groups.
 It outputs a "differential file" with all differential regions and a "full" file with all regions/values.

 ### Visualization